Trump son met with Russian lawyer, promised info helpful to campaign

 Muchin then deferred to the president when asked to comment about Trump's alleged acceptance of Russia’s claims.

-Trump on Sunday wrote on Twitter that he had twice pushed Putin on whether Russia interfered in the U.S. election.
+Trump wrote Sunday on Twitter that he had twice pushed Putin on whether Russia interfered in the election.
 Putin denied it both times.

-The day before he met with Putin in Germany, Trump said during a news conference in Poland that he believed it could have been Russia or "it could well have been other countries."
+The day before he met with Putin in Germany, Trump said at a news conference in Poland that he believed it could have been Russia or "it could well have been other countries."

 "Nobody really knows," he said.
 "Nobody really knows for sure."

-A member of Trump's own party, Sen. Lindsey Graham, R-S.C., blasted the president for the meeting, calling it "disastrous."
+A member of Trump's own party, Sen. Lindsey Graham, R-South Carolina, blasted the president for the meeting, calling it "disastrous."

 "He is literally the only person that I know of that has any doubt about what Russia did in 2016," Graham said.